doriantaylor/rb-intertwingler/README.md

 ## Implementation Note

-Parts of `Intertwingler`, notably the URI resolver, depend on a [reasoner](https://en.wikipedia.org/wiki/Reasoner) to make inferences about assertions in the database.
-In 2018, when I began working on `Intertwingler`'s predecessor, `RDF::SAK`, the only workable implementations of reasoners were in Java and Ruby.
+Parts of `Intertwingler`, notably the URI resolver and markup generation handlers, depend on a [reasoner](https://en.wikipedia.org/wiki/Reasoner) to make inferences about assertions in the database.
+In 2018, when I began working on `Intertwingler`'s predecessor, `RDF::SAK`, the only workable implementations of reasoners were in Java and Ruby (which still appears to more or less be the case).
 I chose Ruby because it was easier for prototyping.
 My vision for `Intertwingler`, though, is that it eventually has implementations in as many languages as it can.

-# Code Atlas

 # Installation